NalendraMarchelo/NalendraMarchelo/README.md

 ## 🔭 Past Experience

+My journey into technology began with a fascination for how machines "see."
 My previous projects were centered around **Digital Image Processing** and **Computer Vision**.
 I have hands-on experience in developing systems for object detection, image classification, and feature extraction.
+This foundational knowledge in visual data analysis is what now fuels my interest in both the artistic and machine learning aspects of my work.

 <p align="center">
   <img src="https://img.shields.io/badge/OpenCV-5C3EE8?style=for-the-badge&logo=opencv&logoColor=white" alt="OpenCV"/>